brandon-rhodes/python-patterns/pythonic/prebound-methods/index.rst

  Prebound Methods
 ==================

-.. to find examples:
-   ag --ignore site-packages '^[a-z_]+ = [a-z_]+\.[a-z_]+$' /usr/lib/python3.6

 There are occasions on which a Python module wants to offer a collection of routines in the module’s global namespace which will need to share state with each other at runtime.

-Probably the most famous example is the `random`_ module from the Python Standard Library.
+Probably the most famous example is the Python Standard Library’s `random`_ module.
-It does provide advanced users with the option of creating their own random number generator instances.
-But everyone else can simply call a slate of routines at the top level of the module — `randrange <https://docs.python.org/3/library/random.html#random.randrange>`_, `randint <https://docs.python.org/3/library/random.html#random.randint>`_, `choice <https://docs.python.org/3/library/random.html#random.choice>`_,
+While it does provide advanced users with the option of building their own random number generator instance, everyone else instead uses a slate of routines sitting conveniently at the top level of the module — `randrange <https://docs.python.org/3/library/random.html#random.randrange>`_, `randint <https://docs.python.org/3/library/random.html#random.randint>`_, `choice <https://docs.python.org/3/library/random.html#random.choice>`_,